 Physician and Family

-I left South Korea with my mother, Songia Hoang, and my father, Choon Gill Hoang, in November 1979.
+I left South Korea with my mother, Songia Hoang, and my father, Choon Gill Hoang, on November 19, 1970.
 My father wanted more training as a neurosurgeon.
 I was one year old.

 We came by air from Seoul and landed in San Francisco.
 We stopped in Japan for a layover, where my father saw and bought his first camera with some of the $300 he brought with him.
 This impulse purchase is the start of the recording of the Hoang family's journey and life in this country.
 My father became the designated family photographer, as did my brothers and I for our respective families.